Impact of ground-state properties and collective excitations on the Skyrme ansatz: a Bayesian study: Theory

-The latter expression up to the second order in $\beta$ has been seen to be quite accurate for densities around and above saturation density \cite{Vidana2009}.
-Hence, it is customary to expand the symmetric matter EoS $e(\rho,0)$ and the symmetry energy $S_2(\rho)$ around the saturation density $\rho_{\rm 0}$, and to define the parameters that characterize the density dependence of the EoS and that have some clear physical interpretation.
-Those are: i) the saturation density $\rho_{\rm 0}$, obtained from the hydrostatic equilibrium condition in symmetric nuclear matter $P(\rho_{\rm 0})=0$, which essentially determines the size of a nucleus; ii) $E_{\rm 0}\equiv e(\rho_{\rm 0},0)$ which has the same physical interpretation as the volume term in the semi-empirical mass formula and, accordingly, plays a role for nuclear binding energies; iii) $K_{\rm 0}\equiv 9\rho_{\rm 0}^2\partial^2_\rho e(\rho,0)\vert_{\rho=\rho_{\rm 0}}$ which measures the compressibility of symmetric nuclear matter, and has been connected with the excitation energy of the Isoscalar Giant Monopole Resonance \cite{Garg2018}; iv) $J\equiv S_2(\rho_{\rm 0})$ which is equal to the penalty energy of the system for converting neutrons into protons at $\rho_{\rm 0}$; v) $L\equiv 3\rho_{\rm 0}\partial_\rho S_2\vert_{\rho=\rho_{\rm 0}}$ which is proportional to the pressure felt by neutrons in neutron matter at $\rho_{\rm 0}$.
-Combinations of $J$ and $L$ are known to be to a good extent related to the properties of isovector nuclear collective excitations, as they explore densities around, and below, saturation \cite{Trippa2008,Roca-Maza2013}.
-The $J$ and $L$ parameters are the objects of a lively debate, together with the different types of analysis that can allow to pin down their values; for review papers, the reader can consult Refs. \cite{Baldo2016,Oertel2017,Lattimer2023,Lattimer2023a}.
+and to define the parameters that characterize the density dependence of the EoS and that have some clear physical interpretation.
+Those are: i) the saturation density $\rho_{\rm 0}$, obtained from the hydrostatic equilibrium condition in symmetric nuclear matter $P(\rho_{\rm 0})=0$, which essentially determines the size of a nucleus; ii) $E_{\rm 0}\equiv e(\rho_{\rm 0},0)$ which has the same physical interpretation as the volume term in the semi-empirical mass formula and, accordingly, plays a role for nuclear binding energies; iii) $K_{\rm 0}\equiv 9\rho_{\rm 0}^2\frac{\partial^2}{\partial\rho^2} e(\rho,0)\vert_{\rho=\rho_{\rm 0}}$ which measures the compressibility of symmetric nuclear matter, and has been connected with the excitation energy of the Isoscalar Giant Monopole Resonance \cite{Garg2018}; iv) $J\equiv S_2(\rho_{\rm 0})$ which is the symmetry energy at saturation; v) $L\equiv 3\rho_{\rm 0}\frac{\partial}{\partial\rho} S_2\vert_{\rho=\rho_{\rm 0}}$ which is proportional to the pressure felt by neutrons in neutron matter at $\rho_{\rm 0}$.
+Combinations of $J$ and $L$ are known to be to a good extent related to the properties of isovector nuclear collective excitations, as they explore densities around, and below, saturation \cite{Trippa2008, Roca-Maza2013}.
+The $J$ and $L$ parameters are the objects of a lively debate, together with the different types of analysis that can allow to pin down their values; for review papers, the reader can consult Refs. \cite{Baldo2016,Oertel2017,Lattimer2023,Lattimer2023a}; vi) $K_{sym}\equiv 9\rho_{\rm 0}^2 \frac{\partial^2}{\partial\rho^2} S_2(\rho)\vert_{\rho=\rho_{\rm 0}}$, which is the curvature of the symmetry energy.
+The functional form of the Skyrme interaction is not rich enough to have it as a free parameter, and instead it is entirely determined by $J$ and $L$ \cite{Xu2022}.
+We include it for completeness but will not discuss it in what follows.